The Company You Keep

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Company You Keep against these established plot points, we can identify how Robert Redford utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Company You Keep within the drama genre.

 Robert Redford's Structural Approach